adamgf/react-native-opencv3/README.md

 Only the classifiers in the CvFaceDetection sample app have currently been tested.

-The `landmarksModel` property should only be used for the 64 face landmarks in conjunction with a face classifier.
-Currently it can only be set to `lbfmodel` because there is only one landmarks data file supported.
+The `landmarksModel` property should only be used for the 68 face landmarks in conjunction with a face classifier.
+Currently it can only be set to `lbfmodel` because there is only one landmarks data file supported `lbfmodel.yaml`.
 As for face boxes, face landmarks should also be used in conjunction with the same `onFacesDetected` callback.
 Like face detection For the json format of the landmarks data returned to the callback method see below.

 Basic Usage Example:
 ```javascript